Saahil-96/CPPND---Concurrent-Traffic-Simulation/README.md

 **This code makes sure that every time the mutual resources are used, they are locked and unlocked respectively.

+## File Descriptions

+### Graphics.h/cpp
+Used to render the graphics i.e the maps and traffic objects.

+### Trafficobjects.h/cpp
+All objects in the simulation are inherited from traffic objects and thus these files give them the basic characteristics

+### Street.h/cpp
+The streets of the simulation are inherited from traffic objects and are used to determine intersections

+### Intersection.h/cpp
+Intersections are used to determine when the vehicles should slow down and where the vehicles need to be to be added to the traffic light queu

+### Trafficlight.h/cpp
+Traffic lights are also traffic objects which notify the intersections that notify the vehicles when the red light turns green and they can exit the intersection

+### Vehicle.h/cpp
+Defines the vehicle object

 ## Keywords

 C++, Simulation, Synchronization, Threads, Mutex, Promises, Futures